astropy/astropy/docs/development/releasing.rst

          $ python setup.py sdist upload

  20. Go to https://pypi.python.org/pypi?:action=pkg_edit&name=astropy
-     and ensure that only the most releases in each actively maintained release line are *not* marked hidden.
+     and ensure that only the most recent releases in each actively maintained release line are *not* marked hidden.
 For example, if v0.3.1 was just released, v0.3 should be hidden.
 This is so that users only find the latest bugfix releases.